ElonKou/biulab/README.md

 Frame:
 - [x] separate all the module from project.
 - [ ] load the module by plugin.
-- [x] tets for build plugin frame.
+- [x] test for build plugin frame.
 - [ ] build Window/Map/Controller/Core/base class.
 - [ ] create all the windows base class.
 - [ ] create the simplest module.